Everton defender John Stones has handed in a transfer request in an attempt to force through a move to Chelsea.

 Sanctioning a departure now would undermine their previous apparent show of strength in insisting the player, who has four years remaining on his contract, is not for sale.

 It would also leave them with just one senior centre-back – captain Phil Jagielka – having allowed Sylvain Distin and Antolin Alcaraz to depart in the summer, and with just a week left of the transfer window there is hardly any time to find a replacement of equal standing.

-However, if Everton refuse to budge then Martinez will be left having to manage an unhappy player, one of his first-choice centre-backs and a cornerstone of the defence, until at least January when the window opens again.
+Stones’ situation is different in that he has now actively asked to leave, but if Everton refuse to budge then Martinez will be left having to manage an unhappy player, one of his first-choice centre-backs and a cornerstone of the defence, until at least January when the window opens again.